cfurrow/cfurrow.github.io/_posts/2018-02-23-so-im-using-bear-now.md

 - `//3` => create an H1 for the interruption, with a timestamp and room for description: "# INTERRUPTION - Description goes here (10:49AM)"

 ## That's really it
-This is the system that I've found worksk for me.
+This is the system that I've found works for me.